fabricehong/parl-scraping/README.md

 This hackathon is happening Sep.
 4-5 2015 in Lausanne (Le Temps newsroom) and Zurich (NZZ newsroom).
 A [wiki](http://make.opendata.ch/wiki/project:chparlscraping) is available for this project.

+## Where to go next

+Do you want to take over this project?
+Here's what needs to be done first:

+- Clean up the date fields.
+For now, the elasticsearch_upload.py script converts to dates to ISO format, it could be better done upstream.
+- Configure elasticsearch to extract significant terms from the transcriptions, or run NLP TF/IDF

 ## Sources

 [Minutes of the parliament](http://www.parlament.ch/ab/frameset/f/index.htm)